 But Putting Children in Danger Is

 If investigators came to the house, the Addams Family would almost certainly invite them in to discuss the problem, although they would be better off speaking to an attorney before answering any questions.
 Once inside the home, investigators would likely be disturbed by the dust, spider webs and other problems with the house that the Addams feel comfortable with.
 If they ran across “Kitty,” the family’s pet lion, they would probably remove the children from the home.
 If they saw Wednesday and Pugsly at play, that would probably also be enough for them to step in, as the children often play by electrocuting one another or shooting real arrows at each other.

 Kids do Not Need to be Injured

 While the Addams children have never been seriously harmed by these antics, the law does not require anything to happen to children before their parents can be charged with child endangerment.
 Child endangerment occurs when a person “willfully causes or permits a child to be placed in a dangerous situation.”
 Playing with a lion, electric chair or crossbow is certainly a dangerous situation and the prosecution could argue that while the Addams parents might not willfully cause their children to be in these situations, they do permit them to occur.

-Depending on the evidence presented against the Addams parents, a San Diego criminal attorney might even consider arguing that the behaviors witnessed are part of the family’s unique religious traditions and that they cannot be criminalized the same way some families may choose not to seek healthcare for their sick children due to their medical beliefs.
+Depending on the evidence presented against the Addams parents, a lawyer might even consider arguing that the behaviors witnessed are part of the family’s unique religious traditions and that they cannot be criminalized the same way some families may choose not to seek healthcare for their sick children due to their medical beliefs.
 The Addams Family have a history of practicing witchcraft and this belief system may entitle them to continue their offbeat lifestyle with their children without fear of legal repercussions.